 Buyer decisions can hinge on the smallest details.
 Describing a blouse as scarlet rather than red.
 A few cents difference in price.
 It’s no surprise that buyers glance at Amazon feedback scores to help them make decisions.
 That’s why they’re there.

 Many Amazon sellers believe they can’t do anything about feedback.
 “It is what it is.”
 The truth is that it’s possible to manage your Amazon Feedback scores.
 So why do Amazon sellers neglect this important task?
 Here are the top excuses.

-1. No Control of the Actions of Others.
+1. No Control Over the Actions of Others

-If this is your excuse, here’s what you’re missing.
+If this is your excuse for a low Amazon feedback score, here’s what you’re missing.
 Feedback ratings are based on percentages, and percentages can be managed.
 Your positive feedback score reflects four- and five-star feedback.
 The neutral score is three-star feedback, and negative is one- and two-star feedback — as a percentage of the total.

 Armed with this knowledge, you should encourage all customers to provide feedback.
 Why?
 Those with positive experiences are less likely to provide feedback than those with negative perceptions.
 So if more people provide feedback, the negatives should stay about the same while positives increase, giving you a more favorable percentage.

 2. Amazon Doesn’t Allow Interference

 You can’t nag customers about negative feedback.
 But Amazon does provide a 60-day window for removing feedback, a clear indication that Amazon wants you to find out why the customer is upset and do something about it.
 And after making the customer happy, it’s acceptable to ask him or her to remove the negative feedback.